 GE has introduced two enhanced versions of its LM6000™, which are derived from the CF6-80E aircraft engine.
 The LM6000PG™ with a single annular combustor (SAC) and the dry low emissions (DLE) LM6000PH™, which has a low-emission combustor with the fuel nozzles arranged on different planes.
 As risk-and-revenue-sharing-partner, MTU has a 13-percent share in the LM6000™ program and a stake in both of the aeroderivative models.
 In comparison with their predecessors, the LM6000PG™ and -PH offer a 25-percent simple-cycle power increase and an 18-percent boost in exhaust energy for cogeneration or combined heat and power applications.
 The efficiency of the next-generation generators has been improved significantly, delivering reductions in fuel burn and emissions.

-A newly upgraded LM6000 turbine, the LM6000PF*, which is expected to enter into service in late 2016, will respond to an increasing demand for combined heat and power applications and perform on either natural gas or liquid fuels.
+A newly upgraded LM6000 turbine, the LM6000PF*, enter into service in 2017, will respond to an increasing demand for combined heat and power applications and perform on either natural gas or liquid fuels.

 - Repair and overhaul at MTU Maintenance Berlin-Brandenburg